software-students-spring2025/1-specification-exercise-proj1/README.md

 - As a user, I want to see my water intake progress in a fun and creative way so I feel more engaged in tracking my drinking habits.
 - As a user, I want to visualize my monthly water intake progress easily so I can track long-term hydration goals.
 - As a user, I want to see my water intake through a progress bar so I can compare my current intake against my goal.
+- As a user, I want to be able to change the language on the app so I can use it in my preferred language.
+- As a fitness enthusiast, I want to synchronize this app with my smart watch so I can keep track of my health and progress in one place.
+- As a user, I want to be able to backup my progress and history so I can keep track of my progress on other devices.

 ## Activity Diagrams